zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 No new hardware in this section - we're going to create an interaction between the existing Microphone and Piezo Buzzer hardware that we setup in the previous two sections.

 ## Code

+Follow along to add code to your security system.

+> Don't want to type?
+All this section's code has been added for you if you checkout the `step-3` branch

 ###Creating your first app